Mikiya83/hbs_decipher/README.md

 # Compatibility:

-As a JAVA tool, this tool should be compatible with a large variety of OS, as long as a JRE 7+ is installed and configured with Unlimited JCE (a simple copy&past).
+As a JAVA tool, this tool should be compatible with a large variety of OS, as long as a JRE 7+ is installed.

 Requirements:
 - At least 512 MB of system memory.
 Recommended minimum is 1 GB.